Architectural Preservation Information

 significance.
 The Faribault HPC reviews building projects within the Historic

-District to assure that they meet guidelines established preserve and
+District to assure that they meet guidelines established to preserve and

 enhance the historic character of the District.
 An informational publication